 On Jan-20-2022, the hacker attempted to escalate the compromise.
 Using the support engineer’s valid Okta session on the compromised device, the hacker tried to register a new authentication factor.
-This unauthorized registration attempt was detected by the support engineer her/himself, escalated to Okta Security and the hack was contained.
+The support engineer detected this unauthorized registration attempt and escalated it to Okta Security and the hack was contained.

 The Okta Security team examined their logs to scope the blast radius from this incident.
-Their worst-case analysis assumes *all* Sitel devices were compromised between Jan-16-2022 and Jan-21-2022.
-Under this assumption, Okta estimates the worst the hacker could have done was to access the Okta tenant of 366 customers (~2.5%) via the SuperUser interface.
-Further, the SuperUser interface itself has limited access – cannot create or delete users in the customer tenant, cannot download customer databases, cannot access source code – so Okta feels comfortable in saying their service is fully operational and there are no corrective actions customers need to take.
+Their worst-case analysis assumes all Sitel devices were compromised between Jan-16-2022 and Jan-21-2022.
+Under this assumption, Okta estimates the worst the hacker or hacking group could have done was to access the Okta tenant of 366 customers (~2.5%) via the SuperUser interface.
+Further, the SuperUser interface itself has limited access to internal systems – it cannot create or delete users in the customer tenant, cannot download customer databases, cannot access source code – so Okta feels comfortable in saying their service is fully operational and there are no corrective actions customers need to take.

 What did Okta get right?

-In spite of all the hoopla, Okta seems to have done most things right here.
+Despite the hoopla over this security breach, Okta seems to have done most things right here.

 - The support engineer subcontractor didn’t have VPN access to the Okta production network; instead, they only had access to the applications needed to do their job.
 The hacker couldn’t move laterally across Okta’s network or compromise Okta devices.

 - The SuperUser application implements least privilege concepts, so support engineers can’t create or delete users.
-Even though the hacker had full control of a device on which a user was logged into the SuperUser application, they did not gain unfettered access to the Okta tenant environments.
+Even though the hacker/hacking group had full control of a device on which a user was logged into the SuperUser application, they did not gain unfettered access to the Okta tenant environments.

 - Okta retained detailed audit logs.
-Both the external forensics firm and Okta Security were able to check access patterns and understand the blast radius relatively quickly.
+Both the external forensics firm and Okta Security were able to check access patterns and create a forensic report to better understand the blast radius relatively quickly.

 - Okta had a good working security relationship with its BPO.
 Okta Security knew of the incident within hours of Sitel detecting its device was compromised.
 Many BPOs I know would choose not to disclose such incidents.